Francis-Ngethe-Ngari/alx-zero_day/0x03-git/README.md

+## **Learning about Git and GitHub**

-"Learning about GitHub and Git is fun"
+Learning about GitHub and Git is fun

+Git is a distributed version control system